spinofsf/SDC-behavioral-cloning/README.md

 ---
 ### Code

-Run the python notebook `behavioral_cloning.ipynb` to implement the Keras model and .
+The python notebook `behavioral_cloning.ipynb` implements the Keras model.
 Implementation consists of the following files located in the source directory

 * behavioral_cloning.ipynb          -   Implements CNN model and processing pipeline
 * drive.py                          -   Generates the steering angle predictions in autonomous mode